IAS Preparation has turned online!

 Tip 4: Buy books.
 That too online!

 Age of libraries is almost over.
-Now with online shopping website like Flipkart and Amazon, you may buy books online.
+Now with online shopping websites like Flipkart and Amazon, you may buy books online.
 You often get books at almost half the MRP.
-Besides they will ship books at doorstep.
+Besides they will ship books at the doorstep.